nzakas/understandinges6/manuscript/12-Reflection.md

 Many programming languages have what is referred to as a reflection API. *Reflection* is the term used for utilities that can inspect code and otherwise interact with code during runtime in a manner similar to the compiler or execution engine.
 For instance, a reflection API might allow you to determine the number of arguments for an arbitrary function or return a list of properties on a given object.

 If you've written JavaScript before you may be thinking that you've accomplished exactly these tasks.
 JavaScript has, for a long time, had reflection capabilities built into the language.
 The problem was that these capabilities were spread out and sometimes hidden.
 For instance, you can retrieve the number of arguments in a function by using the `length` property of functions and you can tell if an object property is enumerable by using the `propertyIsEnumerable()` method that each object inherits.
-ECMAScript 6 sought to begin cleaning up JavaScript reflection so that as much as functionality as possible is centralized.
+ECMAScript 6 sought to begin cleaning up JavaScript reflection so that as much functionality as possible is centralized.

 ## The Reflect Object